 How to become an occupational therapist

 To become an occupational therapist you’ll need to train and study at undergraduate degree level (through a full-time course or degree apprenticeship) or if you already have a relevant degree, at Masters level through a 2-year accelerated programme.
 Entry requirements vary depending on where you’d like to study.
-You can find the occupational therapy course to suit you using our Course Finder tool
+You can search for occupational therapy courses using our Course Finder tool.

 "Helping to find solutions and deliver therapy that improves children's health and quality of life is really satisfying."
 Anne Gordon, paediatric occupational therapist